cal-data-eng/cal-data-eng.github.io/fa24faq.md

 ## Where is the course website?

 <!--Here: [{{page.course.website}}]({{page.course.website}}). -->
 The course website will be live soon.
-Until then, please feel free to look at old offerings listed at [this URL](https://data101.org).
+Until then, please feel free to look at old offerings listed at [the Data 101 course hub](https://data101.org).

 ---
 ## I need an enrollment code/enrollment is too limited/I'm on the waitlist, what are my chances/etc.

-For those undergraduates intending to take Data 101, please refer to the [Data Science Courses page]({{page.course.classes_page}}) and to the [Data 001 Ed](https://edstem.org/us/join/gk5MZQ), which include all information currently available about enrolling in {{page.course.current_semester}} classes.
+For those undergraduates intending to take Data 101, please refer to the [Data Science Courses Enrollments page]({{page.course.classes_page}}) and to the [Data 001 Ed](https://edstem.org/us/courses/22867/discussion/) ([join link](https://edstem.org/us/join/gk5MZQ)), which together list all information currently available about enrolling in {{page.course.current_semester}} classes.
 If you are not able to find an answer to your question there, please email [ds-enrollments@berkeley.edu](mailto:ds-enrollments@berkeley.edu).

-[updated 4/23] We anticipate that the course will grow in size,and that most waitlisted students will be able to get into the course.
+[updated 4/23] We anticipate that the course will grow in size, and that most waitlisted students will be able to get into the course.

 <!--Enrollment in Data 101 is reserved for Data Science majors only, and is expected to fill in Phase 1.
 While any student who meets the prerequisites is allowed to add to the waitlist, we do not anticipate having room in the class to accommodate non-majors from the waitlist in Fall 2023.
 If you are on the waitlist, you should be prepared to take an alternate class instead.
 -->